ichko/ichko.github.io/_posts/2020-10-06-еmergent-structures-in-robust-message-passing.markdown

 #### Adding colors

-Lets add three channels to the generated image and see what kind of colorfull paterns the netowrk will generate.
+Lets add three channels to the generated image and see what kind of colorful patterns the network will generate.
 The following images are generated from networks trained with messages with dimensions `32`, `128`, `512`, `1024` and `2048` respectively.

 ![Colorful images generated from message with size 32](/assets/inverted-ae/color32.png)